• Skip to main content

 1. Plantains

-Plantains may not be the most likely substitute on hand, but since they are an excellent substitute, I want to share them first.
+Plantains may not be the most likely substitute on hand, but since they are such a good substitute, I want to share them first.
 If you are familiar with plantains, you know they look much like bananas.

 While plantains look like bananas and have a similar flavor and texture, there are some differences.
-They are less sweet than bananas and starchier.
+They don't have the same natural sweetness, so they are less sweet than bananas and starchier.

 One thing to be mindful of is that you are using ripe plantains.
 Unripe plantains have a hard texture and are not very sweet, so the riper, the better when using them as a substitute.